 While it is good to have a large circle, you have to be intentional in your goals.
 You need to connect with the people who could directly help you in your goals rather than be in a large group with no targeted direction at all.

-It is essential to network with like-minded people, so that you can at least get 1% out of each one-hundred.
-Because it’s a numbers game, you need people who are similar when it comes to building and engaging in a community.
+It is essential to network with like-minded people so you can at least get 1% out of each one-hundred.
+Because it’s a numbers game, you need people similar in building and engaging in a community.

 Find people who are in the same niche, and they can connect you to larger communities that you can be able to reach online.
 One of the best examples of this is LinkedIn.
 It is a social networking site built for professionals.

-A lot of successful people have LinkedIn profiles, and you can take advantage of this opportunity to vet potential connections.
+Many successful people have LinkedIn profiles, and you can utilize this opportunity to vet potential connections.